TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cosmosdb.quota/cosmosdb-quota.md

             "order": 7,
             "controlType": "multilinetextbox",
             "displayLabel": "Describe your quota request",
-            "watermarkText": "Provide additional information about your issue", "required": true,
+            "watermarkText": "Provide additional information about your issue, include details such as account name, type of limit, current value and new value requested.", "required": true,
             "useAsAdditionalDetails": true
         }